153d Airlift Wing

-The 153d Airlift Wing (153d AW) is a unit of the Wyoming Air National Guard, stationed at Cheyenne Air National Guard Base, Wyoming.
+The 153d Airlift Wing is a unit of the Wyoming Air National Guard, stationed at Cheyenne Air National Guard Base, Wyoming.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

-Overview
+Mission

 The 153rd Airlift Wing's C-130 Hercules mission is to perform the tactical portion of the airlift mission.
 The aircraft is capable of operating from rough, dirt strips and is the prime transport for air dropping troops and equipment into hostile areas.
 The C-130 performs a diverse number of roles, including airlift support, Antarctic ice resupply, aeromedical missions, weather reconnaissance, aerial spray missions, firefighting duties for the U.S. Forest Service and natural disaster relief missions.

 Units

 The 153d Airlift Wing consists of the following units: